LoomingVeil/Typescript-Translator/README.md

 public final IPlayer player
 ```
 Because it is public, it is accessable even though there is no indication as such on the javadocs.

+Now, you have the tools to do just about anything.
+However, there is one more thing you should know in case you do not figure it out just by trying.
+Global constants like API and extAPI if you use Extended Scripts will not exist on their own.
+You must import them.
+This is quite simple.
+Just like when making type annotations, you can begin typing the name of the global object and it should come up in the list.
+Then press TAB to autocomplete and import it.
+Keep in mind that unlike type annotations, imports have to be removed before running the script ingame.